 At the other end is the target date fund, which is basically a diversified portfolio following an established asset allocation model that is adjusted as the investor nears the target date of retirement (or other event for which cash is needed to pay expenses).
 This choice may be found in a 401(k) plan or a brokerage firm.

 Lately, there have been more opportunities for investors to outsource their portfolio management needs or build a portfolio using tools provided by brokerage firms.
 Generally, these are accessible to investors with minimums that start at $5,000.

 Here are a few to consider:

 When I invest with Betterment, all of my money is invested immediately in a portfolio designed by its professionals (but which can be refined by me).
 There is no account minimum.
-An annual fee of 0.25% is charged on portfolio balances, up to $5,000 yearly (unless you access financial planning services).
-Betterment has a lot of user-friendly features that include a goal setting mechanism that helps me align my investments and portfolios with a specific goal and time horizon.
+An annual fee of 0.25% is charged on portfolio balances.
+Betterment has a lot of user-friendly features that include a goal setting mechanism that helps align my investments and portfolios with a specific goal and time horizon.
 Rebalancing is free and there are no trading or transaction fees.
-Also, the firm provides investors with a tax-loss harvesting feature, which may improve investment returns.
+Also, the firm provides investors with a tax-loss harvesting feature, which may improve overall returns.

-Motif Investingis a unique brokerage firm that allows me to invest in big ideas, themes, or motifs.
-But the firm also offers diversified portfolios through its Horizon Motifs, which correspond to various risk levels and time horizons.
+Motif Investing is a unique brokerage firm that allows investment in big ideas, themes, or motifs.
+The firm also offers diversified portfolios through its Horizon Motifs, which correspond to various risk levels and time horizons.

 More recently, Schwab introduced its Intelligent Portfolios to compete with roboadvisory products.
 Schwab's minimum for this product is $5,000.